scandum/rotate/README.md

 ---------------------------
 Also known as the dolphin algorithm.
 This is a relatively complex and slow way to rotate in-place.
 Its first known publication was in 1965.

-It finds the greatest common divor and uses a loop to create a chain of consecutive swaps.
+It computes the greatest common divisor and uses a loop to create a chain of consecutive swaps.

 Triple Reversal Rotation
 ------------------------